 - Changing the lives of the communities they serve, particularly medically underserved areas where they can make the greatest impact on patients’ lives

 - Challenging themselves with interprofessional coursework and hands-on experiences designed to prepare them to excel as professionals at the top of their pharmacy license.

-of the Class of 2018 are practicing as a pharmacist or pursuing a post-graduate education.
+2018-20 graduates who are practicing as a pharmacist, working in a pharmacy-related field or pursuing a post-graduate education.

 Naplex Pass Rate